innov8rz-ftc-team-11039/TeleDrive-2.0/README.md

 # Developer Setup

   If you would like to tinker with TeleDrive or understand how it works, please fork this repository and feel free to make pull requests for any new features!
-I have taken a lot of time to write comments explaining a lot of the code in the major file: `index.html` and `preload.js`, where the bulk of the code runs.
+I have taken a lot of time to write comments explaining a lot of the code in the major files: `index.html` and `preload.js`, where the bulk of the code runs, but please let me know if anything is confusing.
 To run the app locally, you will have to run `npm install` and then `npm start` and it will automatically open the app.
-If you have any questions, please feel free to reach out to us at info@innov8rz.net!
+If you have any questions, please reach out to us at info@innov8rz.net!

 # Contributors